Retirement is All About Spending, And Experts Say You Aren’t Spending Enough

-If you are nearing or already in retirement, you are indeed permanently in the season of spending.
-You have spent a lifetime amassing savings and other resources and now is the time to use these assets — assuming you can accurately figure out how much to spend in retirement.
+If you are nearing or are already in retirement, you are about to change from being an earner and a saver to being a spender.
+You spent a lifetime amassing savings and other resources and now is the time to use these assets – assuming you can accurately figure out how much to spend in retirement.

-As you contemplate your holiday gift giving budgets, you might also want to take a look at how much you spend in retirement (and plan to spend) and make sure that your spending levels are in line with your retirement goals and assets.
+As you contemplate your budget, you might also want to take a look at how much you spend in retirement (and plan to spend) and make sure that your spending levels are in line with your retirement goals and assets.

 While frugality in retirement is admirable, some experts say that many retirees simply aren’t spending quite enough.

 Signs that indicate you are spending too little:

 - If you are underinsured or are skipping on medical care because you are worried about costs.

 - While not the best rule of thumb, if you are withdrawing less than 4% from your retirement savings, then you could probably spend more – especially if you are already well into retirement.

 - You could be and would like to be spending more but are conserving your savings.

 - You are not allowing your withdrawal rate to keep pace with inflation.